bubichallenge/challenge-codes/README.md

 ### Raw data

 We generated a small example dataset with 300 travels in ten days between three fake stations ("A", "B" and "C").
-The set has been cut into two parts: _train_ (7 days: the first five consecutive days of the ten, plus two not consecutively) and _test_ (the ramaining 3 days).
+The set has been cut into two parts: _train_ (7 days: the first five consecutive days of the ten, plus two not consecutively) and _test_ (the remaining 3 days).

 These are available under the [data/raw](https://github.com/bubichallenge/challenge-codes/tree/master/data/raw) folder.